 COURSE TITLE HRS

 Select 6 courses (18 hours) from the following:

 MLSC 505 Shakespeare and Film 3

 MLSC 517 Modern Drama in Film and Literature 3

 MLSC 543 The City in Literature 3

 MLSC 554 My Favorite Novels and Films 3

 MLSC 556 Heaven and Hell: From Dante to Milton and Beyond 3

 MLSC 559 Environmental Literature 3

 MLSC 560 Women in Southern Literature 3

 MLSC 573 Women Writers and Heroines: From Myth to Reality 3

 MLSC 574 Great Literature, Great Music 3

+MLSC 577 Latina/o/e Stories from the Borderlands 3

 MLSC 617 Creative Nonfiction 3

 MLSC 620 Masterpieces of the Poetic Tradition 3

 MLSC 624 Advanced Creative Nonfiction 3

+MLSC 631 Introduction to Reading and Writing Fiction 3

 MLSC 637 The Literature of the Sixties 3

-TOTAL HOURS:
+TOTAL HOURS: 18

-- Graduate Certificate students must maintain a 3.0 (B) grade point average (GPA) and all courses must be completed with a grade of B- or better to count toward the certificate. - Graduate Certificate students must maintain continuous enrollment in the program and are expected to successfully complete at least two courses an academic year and be enrolled in at least two semesters of the academic year unless granted an official leave of absence.
+- Graduate Certificate students must maintain a 3.0 (B) grade point average (GPA), and all courses must be completed with a grade of B- or better to count toward the certificate. - Graduate Certificate students must maintain continuous enrollment in the program and are expected to successfully complete at least two courses an academic year and be enrolled in at least two semesters of the academic year unless granted an official leave of absence.